 …Amgen pushed for a higher dose of 7,500 units, said Dr. Joseph Fratantoni, an FDA official who took part in the discussions.
 “They won the day,” he added.
 In time, the drug’s label would list a starting dose of 10,000… …Compare that with the 2-3,000 units used every few days by cyclists in the 1990s

 At first glance the comparison sounds OK.
 Our racing cyclists were taking small doses compared to the approved amounts, right?
 Only the approved amounts were recommended for people with kidney problems or on chemotherapy or another condition where medicine was needed to recover.
 In other words 7,500 units was for a sick patient, perhaps somebody with a haematocrit of 30% or less.
 By contrast the cyclist who had healthy blood and started injecting EPO was taking a leap into the dark.
-Literally in some cases as early tales said some Dutch and Belgian riders started to use EPO fell asleep and never woke up, suffering a stroke or brain haemorrhage in their sleep.
+Literally in some cases as early tales said some Dutch and Belgian riders started to use EPO fell asleep and never woke up, suffering a stroke or brain haemorrhage in their sleep but this was never proven.

 These nocturnal habits were not limited to a few sneaky cheats.
 Sales of EPO soared in Europe.
 Italy’s Sandro Donati reported: